Flying to Europe with a Dog from the USA

 Flying with a European Business Class Airline

 A recent addition to the list of dog-friendly airlines flying between the the USA and Europe, is business-class only airline, La Compagnie.
-This France-based airline offers up to two flights daily between New York and Paris, plus seasonal flights to Nice – perfect for flying a dog to France from the USA.
+This France-based airline flies daily between New York and Paris, plus seasonally to Nice – perfect for flying a dog to France from the USA.
+It also flies multiple times per week between New York and Milan.
 Perks include full-flat seats (although read on…), complimentary high-speed wi-fi and fine cuisine.

 Inside a La Compagnie flight